simplicityitself/supercharged-testing-with-betamax/README.md

     		def (start, end) = calculateDateTimeRange.getStartEnd(from, to)

     		when:
-    		def response = hourBatchChatImportPipeline.call(start, end)
+    		def response = hourBatchChatImportService.call(start, end)

     		then:
     		response != null
     	}
 	}

+The test grabs the hourBatchChatImportService, calculates a date range for the posts to be imported (in this case from 22nd May at 1am to 22nd May at 5am inclusive) and then kicks off the pipeline passing in those start and end date range parameters.

-Here we're using a `BaseLocalEnvironmentSpec` to set up the Spring application context, switching on a 'local' profile that selects downstream microservices running on my local testing machine (rather than resolving them to full services as happens at runtime).
+I'm also using a `BaseLocalEnvironmentSpec` to set up the Spring application context, switching on a 'local' profile that selects downstream microservices running on my local testing machine (rather than resolving them to full services as happens at runtime).
 The contents of the `BaseLocalEnvironmentSpec` is shown below:

 	abstract class BaseLocalEnvironmentSpec extends Specification {